pan-x-c/AgentScope/examples/training/react_agent/README.md

 - Inputs:
     - `task`: A dictionary representing a single training task, same as the input to the workflow function.
     - `response`: The output from the workflow function, which can be the agent's response or other types of outputs depending on your workflow function implementation.
     - `auxiliary_models`: A dictionary of auxiliary models that can be used in the reward calculation.
-The keys are model names, and the values are `TunerChatModel` instances.
+The keys are model names, and the values are `ChatModelBase` instances.
 These models are different from the main model in that they are not directly trained, but can be used to assist in calculating the reward (e.g., acting as Judge).
 Empty dict if no auxiliary models are needed.

 - Outputs:
     - `JudgeOutput`: An object containing the output of the judge function.
 It contains: